MiladMokhtaridoost/Signature/Pipeline/Community_Detection/README.md

 # Estimating spatial genome topology with Community Detection

-In our research, we harnessed the power of Community Detection (CD) to unveil spatial genome topology.
-CD allowed us to generate clusters of cis and trans interaction frequencies, which in turn facilitated the visualization of the CD-derived results in genome topology maps.
+We used Community Detection (CD) to explore spatial genome topology.
+CD generates clusters of cis and trans interaction frequencies, determines multi-way interactions, and visualizes the CD-derived results in genome topology maps.

 #### Input Data

-To accomplish this, we utilized the average interaction frequency (from cooler) from our compendium of 62 individual datasets (as detailed in the paper) for each interaction.
+To perform CD, we utilized the average interaction frequency (from cooler) of our compendium of 62 individual Hi-C datasets (as detailed in the paper) for each interaction.

 #### Utilizing Combo Algorithm